tamirhemo/cryptography_from_scratch/README.md

 An educational implementation of cryptographic primitives in Rust.

-The structure of the project is based on the [Arkworks](https://github.com/arkworks-rs/) project.
+The structure of the project is based on [Arkworks](https://github.com/arkworks-rs/).

 * `cryp_alg` - A library for handeling algebraic structures and finite field arithmetic.
 * `cryp_ec` - A library for handeling elliptic curves.